hmenyus/node-calls-python/README.md

 py.reimport('path/to/your/python/code');
 ```

 Another option is to run ***node-calls-python*** in development mode.
-In this case once you have updated your python code under ```path/to/your/python/code``` the runtime will automatically reimport the changed modules.
+In this case, once you have updated your python code under ```path/to/your/python/code``` the runtime will automatically reimport the changed modules.
 ```javascript
 const nodecallspython = require("node-calls-python");